Riot fines Cloud9 for breaking LCS rules over player equity

 This rule was overlooked by C9, and the organization issued Restricted Stock Units (RSU) to seven of its former and current players.
 This information wasn’t shared with Riot because of what C9 claims to be an error.

 Riot flagged the RSUs late as well, as the developer started working on a new structure that would allow players to partake in ownership in limited and specific situations.
-With the 2019 Worlds 2019 ending, the investigation kicked off.
+With Worlds 2019 ending, the investigation kicked off.

 With the investigation finalized, Riot decided to fine C9 with $25,000 for each of the players involved, bringing up the fine to $175,000.
 This is, however, far from all that will need to be paid.